 B1 – Cinema of the Future

 This is the third lesson of the Preply course - Culture Vulture.
-This lesson is based on a short video on the history of cinema and everchanging technology which affects people's watching habits.
-It's a perfect opportunity for students to learn something more about the cinema while talking about their film preferences and cinema habits.
-The… Continue reading B1 – Cinema of the Future
+In this lesson about the future of cinema, we'll dive into a short video about the history of cinema and how technology keeps changing the way we watch movies.
+Itโs a great chance for everyone to chat about their favourite films and their… Continue reading B1 – Cinema of the Future

 B2 Listening Part 3 – The meaning of happiness